web-extend/web-extend/docs/guide/introduction.md

 ### ✈️ Framework Agnostic {#framework-agnostic}

-Freedom to use any frontend framework or library, such as
+Freedom to use any frontend framework or library, for example:

 - React
 - Vue